ateeqdev/web3_of_the_day/README.md

 A fun fact or technical aspect of blockchain a day.

+#### Jan 23, 2022: Ethereum: Proof of Stake

+A single Ethereum transaction consumes equal power as of 140,000 Visa transactions.
+Ethereum is planning to shift from Proof of Work to Proof of Stake in June 2022.
+That will reduce the energy consumption by 99.95%.

 #### Jan 22, 2022: Traditional vs Nakamoto Concensus

 Classical literaure consensus: Require explicit votes from nodes